-Home Uncategorized 6D10 – 7A8
+Home buizen 6D10 – 7A8

 6D10compactron, containing three high-mu triodes with separate pin connections for all three cathodes, grids, and plates in a compact T-9 glass envelope.
 It is especially designed for use as an oscillator-mixer, grounded-grid amplifier, and automatic frequency control service.